-Peter Paul Rubens led a charmed life.
+Peter Paul Rubens was a Flemish Baroque painter, best known for his extravagant "European" style of painting.
+He managed to synthesize a number of factors -- from the masters of the Renaissance and the early Baroque.
+He led a charmed life.
 He was attractive, well-educated, a born courtier and, by dint of talent, had a virtual lock on the portrait market in northern Europe.
 He was knighted, feted, grew fabulously wealthy from commissions and died before he outlived his talent.
-More importantly for the history of art, he managed to synthesize a number of factors - from the masters of the Renaissance and the early Baroque - and create the first truly "European" style of painting.

-Rubens was born, not in his ancestral home of Antwerp, but in Germany, where his Protestant-leaning lawyer father had relocated the family during the Counter-Reformation.
-Noting the boy's lively intelligence, the father personally saw that young Peter received a Classical education.
+Rubens was born on June 28, 1577 in Siegen, a German province of Westphalia, where his Protestant-leaning lawyer father had relocated the family during the Counter-Reformation.
+Noting the boy's lively intelligence, his father personally saw that young Peter received a classical education.
 Rubens' mother, who may not have shared an affinity for the Reformation, moved her family back to Antwerp (where she owned a modest property) in 1567 after her husband's untimely death.
 At the age of 13, at a time when the family's remaining resources went to provide his elder sister with a marriage dowery, Rubens was sent to be a page in the home of the Countess of Lalaing.
 The polished manners he picked up there served him well in the years ahead, but after some (unhappy) months he got his mother to apprentice him to a painter.
 By 1598, he had joined the painters guild.

 From 1600 to 1608, Rubens lived in Italy, at the service of the Duke of Mantua.
 During this time he carefully studied the works of the Renaissance masters.
 Upon his return to Antwerp, he became the court painter to the Spanish governors of Flanders and subsequently to Charles I of England (who, in fact, knighted Rubens for diplomatic work) and Marie de' Medici, Queen of France.